neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 property
 --------

-Access properties of an object using ObjectAccess.

-Expects the name of a property as argument.
-If the context is empty, NULL is returned.
-Otherwise the value of the property on the first context element is returned.
+Used to access properties of a TYPO3CR Node.
+If the property mame is prefixed with _, internal node properties like start time, end time, hidden are accessed.

-:Implementation: TYPO3\\Eel\\FlowQuery\\Operations\\Object\\PropertyOperation
+:Implementation: TYPO3\\Neos\\TypoScript\\FlowQueryOperations\\PropertyOperation
-:Priority: 1
+:Priority: 100
 :Final: Yes
 :Returns: mixed